 There are tell-tell signs that another inspector has inspected the home.
 I’ve seen it on more than one occasion.
 I’m inspecting a home and I see signs another inspector has recently been there.
-I ask the Seller, one of the real estate agents if they’re aware the home has been previously inspected.
+I ask the Seller or one of the real estate agents if they’re aware the home has been previously inspected.
 Of course, the Seller and Seller’s Agent say, “NO” (if they’re at the Inspection)

 Once I’m lied to, I start thinking about what else are they lying about!
-And nearly everytime, at the end of my Inspection, I know what they were lying about and why they were lying about it. (usually it’s a major defect, or three, that will cost thousands to repair)
+And nearly everytime, at the end of my Inspection, I know what they were lying about and why they were lying about it. (usually, it’s a major defect, or three, that will cost thousands to repair)